frenck/action-home-assistant/README.md

 To use this, add a fake secrets file to your repository (e.g., `fakesecrets.yaml`) and make sure the content is the same as your real `secrets.yaml` (with, of course, fake credentials/data).
-The GitHub Action will use this file during checking your configuration.
+The GitHub Action will use this file while checking your configuration.

 For example, if you fake secrets file is `fakesecrets.yaml`: